Projects can be defined and delivered within different contexts, across a diverse range of industry sectors.

 You will learn:

-• Project stakeholder management – stakeholders: their perspectives, different interests and levels of influence upon project outcomes.
+2. Project stakeholder management – understanding stakeholder perspectives, different interests and levels of influence upon project outcomes.

-• Project communication – key contexts of a project communication plan, its effectiveness in managing different stakeholders.
-Factors that can affect communications such as cultural and physical barriers
+3. Project communication – key contexts of a project communication plan, its effectiveness in managing different stakeholders.
+Factors that can affect communications such as cultural and physical barriers.

-• Project leadership – the vision and values of the project and its links to objectives; the ways in which these can be effectively communicated and reinforced to team members and stakeholders.
+4. Project leadership – the vision and values of the project and its links to objectives.
+The ways in which these can be effectively communicated and reinforced to team members and stakeholders.
 Leadership styles, qualities and the importance of motivation on team performance.
 Characteristics of the working environment that encourage and sustain high performance.

-• consolidated planning – purpose and formats for consolidated plans to support overall management, taking account of lessons learnt and how the plans balance fundamental components of scope, schedule, resources, budgets, risks and quality requirements.
+1. Consolidated planning – purpose and formats for consolidated plans to support overall management.
+Taking account of lessons learnt and how the plans balance fundamental components of scope, schedule, resources, budgets, risks and quality requirements.

 Individual employers will set their own entry requirements for their apprentices.
 Typically candidates will have achieved a grade C or above in at least five GCSEs including English and mathematics, and hold a minimum of 120 UCAS points, or equivalent.